ntnu-itk-autonomous-ship-lab/vimmjipda/README.md

 The source code for the VIMMJIPDA is open-source and available https://codeocean.com/capsule/3448343/tree/v1

 The interface for running the VIMMJIPDA in the colav_simulator was created by Ragnar Norbye Wien during the work on his Master's thesis

+## Installation
+Run `pip install -e .` in the root folder of this repository.
+Requires that the `colav-simulator` is installed as an editable package.